How to Get a Japanese Phone Number | Online Contracts and More!

 5. How to save money while getting a Japanese phone number

-If you want to save some money, we recommend making a contract with an MVNO like Sakura Mobile, where there cheapest plan starts at 3,278 JPY.
-Compared to docomo’s cheapest plan, which starts at 5,555 JPY, it seems like an easy decision as they even use the same phone towers.
+If you want to save money, we recommend contracting with an MVNO like Sakura Mobile, where the cheapest plan starts at 3,278 JPY.
+Unlike docomo’s cheapest plan, which starts at 5,555 JPY, it seems like an easy decision as they even use the same phone towers.

 ↑ Go back to the table of contents